 Looking for a space to touch down and grab a couple of emails, or somewhere to enjoy a cup of coffee with friends?
 Hygge Pygge Camden (yet another Stay Club partnership where you get a cool discount on your coffee) is one of the nicest places to do any of that!
 Located on Chalk Farm Road, it has a friendly team, great coffee and yummy avo on toast, all of which you can enjoy in a laid-back interior.
 Another lovely coffee corner with a great interior is Music & Beans, which also brings intimate live music events to life on a recurring basis (check their website for more details).
 If you are more of a tea lover though, we would definitely recommend Yumchaa, where you will find so many blends you will be tempted to take some home with you!

 Camden’s street food is one of its highlights!
 Camden Market is one of the many food markets in London, and it surely boasts an incredible selection of street food traders.
 Spotlighting international cuisine, the market’s food stalls have Argentinian, Asian, Greek and Italian delicacies among other international options that will make you drool!
-Although Camden Market is not primarily a street food market, if you navigate towards the central part of the Stables Market, or head to West Yard just above Regent’s Canal, you are bound to find an oasis of food offering!
+The lively and colourful market sits by the canal side, offering endless spots to enjoy a quick bite, plenty of stalls to grab anything from accessories to unique gifts and so many lovely places to relax in.
+Although Camden Market is not primarily a street food market, if you navigate towards the central part of the Stables Market, or head to West Yard just above Regent’s Canal, you are bound to find an oasis of food offerings!
 The selection also includes many of the city’s most coveted vegan eateries, such as Rudy’s Dirty Vegan Diner, Young Vegans and more.
 You can find more Vegan places in our Top 5 Vegan spots in Camden article.

 The pub scene in Camden Town is as rich as any!
 We have rounded up some of Camden’s most interesting pubs and bars, but there are some places we would be happy to talk about time and time again!
 For example, did you know Camden has its very own brewery?
 Camden Town Brewery is home to the Hells Lager, and you are bound to find them in most pubs around the city!
 Their brewery also has a bar in the cobblestone alley next to Kentish Town West overground station, which is a cool fact to know.
 Even cooler is the fact that you can book your own brewery tour on their website.
 The Lock Tavern also deserves the spotlight, not only because it’s our neighbour and one of our partnerships, but also because they have a cool beer garden that is heated to enjoy over the winter, and the same applies to their roof terrace.